rvidal/awesome_sshconfig/README.md

   HostName jumphost01.example.com
   DynamicForward :7777
 ```
 Now just configure your system to point to a [_SOCKS5_](https://en.wikipedia.org/wiki/SOCKS) proxy, on _localhost:7777_ and you are good to go!
-I usually use [Firefox](https://www.mozilla.org), because it allows me to configure proxy settings separated from the system.
+I usually use [Firefox](https://www.mozilla.org/en-US/firefox/products/), because it allows me to configure proxy settings separated from the system.
 By now, any request you make to the browser, will effectively go through that host, even if it is a site with a different port, other then _HTTP_(80) or _HTTPS_(443).

-Yep, this is amazing, i know! :)
+Yep, this is amazing, I know! :)

 ## Remote copy
 One thing I use a lot on the command line (on MacOS X) is [pbcopy](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/pbcopy.1.html).
 If I need to copy the contents of some file, let's say it, a log file, I can do: